January 24, 2020 Jack Wildt

 Another quarter of registrants are found in the 8-14 days before the webinar.
 You should be ramping up your email cadence during this time.

 Nearly 46% of registrants register in the week leading up to the webinar, including the day of.
 By now your emails should be fully ramped up and firing on all cylinders.
 Make sure to include a day of email for the stragglers.*

 What Days Work Best

 Once again our yearly benchmarks report has some insight on the matter.
-Across thousands of webinars held on the ON24 Digital Experience Platform, 67% of registrants signed up Tuesday – Thursday.
+Across thousands of webinars held on the ON24 platform, 67% of registrants signed up Tuesday – Thursday.
 However, this is just a starting point.
 We, for example, see higher open rates and thus higher registration on Mondays.
 As with everything make sure to test, test and test again!